-(Interest to accrue from the Date of Initial Delivery)
+(Interest to accrue from the date of Initial Delivery)

 REDEMPTION PROVISIONS . . .
-The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after August 15, 2027 in whole or from time to time in part, on August 15, 2026, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
-The Bonds may also be subject to mandatory sinking fund redemption if certain maturities of the Bonds are designated as term Bonds by the Initial Purchaser of the Bonds.
+The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after February 15, 2027, in whole or from time to time in part, on February 15, 2026, or on any date thereafter, at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+Additionally, the Bonds may be subject to mandatory sinking fund redemption in the event the Initial Purchaser elects to aggregate two or more consecutive maturities as term Bonds.
 See "THE BONDS - Redemption."